Uniform sampling in a structured branching population: Definition and existence of the structured branching process

 \subsubsection{Linear growth model}

 We consider here a size-structured model.
-More precisely, the size of each cell grows linearly at a rate $a>0$ supposed to be identical for each cell and divisions occur at rate $B(x)=\alpha x$, $\alpha>0$.
-At fission, the cell splits into two daughter cells of size $\frac{x}{2}$, when $x$ denotes the size of the mother at splitting.
+More precisely, the size of each cell grows linearly at a rate $a>0$ and this rate is supposed to be identical for each cell.
+We assume that divisions occur at rate $B(x)=\alpha x$, $\alpha>0$.
+At fission, the cell splits into two daughter cells of size $\frac{x}{2}$, where $x$ denotes the size of the mother at splitting.
 Deciding whether the cells' growth follows a linear or an exponential dynamic has fueled a large debate in the literature (see \cite{cooper2006distinguishing} and references therein).
 The linear growth model has been considered for example in \cite{doumic2010} for the calibration of a deterministic growth-fragmentation model from experimental data and in \cite{hoang2015estimating} for the estimation of the division rate.